benbardev/benbardev.github.io/_posts/2023-05-14-cloud_learner.md

 ## Export the model

-After itterating on the pervious code to remove or relabel wrongly labeled data, I export the model.
+After iterating on the pervious code to remove or relabel wrongly labelled data, I export the model.

 ```python